 The Story of a Repentant Psychologist

-role in the destruction of Catholic religious orders, and his subsequent change of mind.
+In the following interview with Dr. William Marra, Dr. William Coulson discusses his role in the destruction of Catholic religious orders, and his subsequent change of mind.

 TLM: The story begins with your graduate education, doesn't it?